eq19/feed/_drafts/identition_zone.md

 [![default](https://user-images.githubusercontent.com/8466209/242000067-6d2ac164-06d6-4546-a118-10642982ce52.png)](https://www.youtube.com/watch?v=dEoMeHi-6kM)

-Moreover a model that represents [Quark-Gluon Plasma](https://en.wikipedia.org/wiki/Quark%E2%80%93gluon_plasma), with fundamental forces in the early stage after Big Bang.
+Moreover this model represents [Quark-Gluon Plasma](https://en.wikipedia.org/wiki/Quark%E2%80%93gluon_plasma), with all of the fundamental forces in the early stage after Big Bang.

 ## The powers of 10